 While working from home can be a professional boon, it can often also make you feel deserted, thus triggering anxiety attacks.
 You miss out on the friendly tete-a-tete, the friendly banter, and harmless leg-pulling during the lunch hours.
 While this may be an explicit gift for the introverts, the extroverts are the ones that end up suffering for the absence of a soul to talk to.

-Quite often, stemming for this isolated existence, freelancers have to fight anxiety and depression.
+Quite often, stemming from this isolated existence, freelancers have to fight anxiety and depression.
 When you spend a lot of time alone, your mental health can go in for a toss thus affecting the harmonious balance of your life.

 But having started as a freelancer myself, I know how it may feel to be within the blanket of silence that is broken once in a while by the voice of Siri or Alexa.
 And having fought the loneliness myself, you can take my word that you too can conquer this phase of feeling alone.

 So if you are tired of the silence, here are some ways that can help you overcome loneliness that you are facing as a freelancer.